sahuguet/sahuguet.github.io/_posts/2020-07-30-building-a-marketplace-in-15min.md

 The first thing was to understand marketplace in a narrow sense.
 The second was to use the right tools.

+The PDF version of our response can be found [here](/other-assets/PPE Marketplace.pdf).

 ## Building a Kayak rather than an Expedia
 From our point of view, the main goal of the NYCEDC sollicitation was to help businesses find PPE providers.
 Therefore our "lightweight" marketplace should focus on making this matchmaking easy for both parties.